-(1) The members of the committee must be chosen by an election conducted in accordance with sections 17 to 28, unless the body corporate decides by special resolution that the members are to be elected in another way.

-(2) Unless otherwise provided under this regulation, the election of a member must be by ballot.
+- (1) The members of the committee must be chosen by an election conducted under sections 17 to 31, unless the body corporate decides by special resolution that the members are to be elected in another way. - (2) Unless otherwise provided under this regulation, the election of a member must be by ballot.

-For an example of this regulation otherwise providing, see section 24 (Election of ordinary members of committee).
+For an example of this regulation otherwise providing, see section 29.

-- (3) The value of any vote able to be cast for a lot included in the community titles scheme for choosing a member of the committee is the same as the value of the vote able to be cast for each other lot included in the scheme. - (4) For subsection (3), it is immaterial whether there are 2 or more co-owners of 1 or more of the lots. - (5) A way decided by the body corporate under subsection (1) must be fair and reasonable in the circumstances of the scheme. - (6) This section does not apply to- - (a) a member of a committee mentioned in section 14(4) or (5); or - (b) a member of a committee chosen under subdivision 2 or 4.
+- (3) The value of any vote able to be cast for a lot included in the community titles scheme for choosing a member of the committee is the same as the value of the vote able to be cast for each other lot included in the scheme. - (4) For subsection (3), it is immaterial whether there are 2 or more co-owners of 1 or more of the lots. - (5) A way decided by the body corporate under subsection (1) must be fair and reasonable in the circumstances of the scheme. - (6) However, this section does not apply to- - (a) a member of a minor committee; or - (b) deciding which of the executive member positions each member of a minor committee is to hold; or - (c) a member of a committee chosen under subdivision 6 or division 3, subdivision 2.

-17 Nomination procedures for election of committee other than at first annual general meeting [SM, s 16]
+17 Nomination procedures for committee election other than at first annual general meeting [SM, s 16]

-- (1) This section states how individuals are nominated for election at the annual general meeting for the community titles scheme (other than the first annual general meeting) as a voting member of the committee. - (2) The secretary must serve a notice on each owner of a lot shown on the body corporate's roll- - (a) setting out an owner's right of nomination under section 18 and inviting nomination; and
+(1) This section states how individuals are nominated for election as a voting member of a committee at the annual general

-- (b) stating that the owner, or a person nominated by the owner, is not eligible to be a voting member of the committee if the owner owes a body corporate debt in relation to a lot or lots owned by the owner at the time the members of the committee are chosen. - (3) The notice must be given at least 3 weeks before, but not earlier than 6 weeks before, the end of the body corporate's financial year.
+- meeting for the community titles scheme, other than the first annual general meeting. - (2) The secretary must serve a notice on each owner of a lot shown on the body corporate's roll- - (a) setting out an owner's right of nomination under section 18 and inviting nomination; and - (b) stating that the owner, or a person nominated by the owner, is not eligible to be a voting member of the committee if the owner owes a body corporate debt in relation to a lot or lots owned by the owner at the time the members of the committee are chosen. - (3) The notice must be given at least 3 weeks before, but not earlier than 6 weeks before, the end of the body corporate's financial year.